dwarvesf/playground/Frontend/react/design-system-integration.md

 short_title: 'Design System Integration'
 ---

 Design system integration in React involves creating a set of reusable, consistent, and easily maintainable components that reflect your app’s design guidelines.
 Integrating a design system helps ensure visual and functional consistency across your application while allowing for scalability as new components and features are added.
-Design systems often include **UI components**, **design tokens**, **typography**, **colors**, **icons**, **spacing guidelines**, and **accessibility standards**.
+Design systems often include UI components, design tokens, typography, colors, icons, spacing guidelines, and accessibility standards.

 **Key Steps and Concepts for Design System Integration in React**